- Before you go: Let someone know where

 a sure sign that bears are active in the area.

-color from black to light brown and can weigh from about 90 to 600 pounds.
-They
+in color from black to light brown and can weigh from about 90 to 600

-feed mainly on roots, fruits, nuts and berries; also on worms, grubs, fish and
+pounds.
+They feed mainly on roots, fruits, nuts and berries; also on worms,

-encounter with one can turn deadly if they are cornered or are feeding or have
+but an encounter with one can turn deadly if they are cornered or are

 In the event of an unwanted